sebastiantoh/tp/docs/UserGuide.md

     <img src="images/meeting-list/meeting-list.png" alt="Enter 'meeting list c/1' in the command box" width="900px">

-4. The **Result Box** will display a message noting that the command was successful, and the **Sale List** will show a list of upcoming sales scheduled with Bernice Yu.
+4. The **Result Box** will display a message noting that the command was successful, and the **Sale List** will show a list of sales made to Bernice Yu.

     <img src="images/meeting-list/meeting-list-result.png" alt="Result for 'meeting list c/1'" width="900px">